brimdata/super/book/src/super-sql/types/bytes.md

 An empty bytes value is simply `0x` followed by no digits.

-For backward compatibility with SQL, `BLOB` is a syntactic aliases for type `bytes`.
+For backward compatibility with SQL, `BLOB` is a syntactic alias for type `bytes`.

 > _The `BLOB` type alias is not yet implemented in SuperSQL._